Root Clusters over Number fields : Inverse Problems and Applications: Applications of Root Cluster Theory

-\begin{theorem} Let $K$ be a number field.
-Given positive integers $a,b$ and $t\ |\ gcd(a,b)$ we have that $(a,b,lcm(a,b)\cdot t)$ is a compositum feasible triplet over $K$ and we get arbitrarily large finite families of extensions $M/K$ inside $\bar{K}$ which are pairwise non-isomorphic over $K$ and are pairwise linearly disjoint over $K$ and each having degree $lcm(a,b)\cdot t$ and each is compositum of two intermediate extensions of degrees $a$ and $b$.
+An improvement on Theorem \ref{comp feas thm} (1) (Similar improvement as in Theorem \ref{inverse cluster size improv}): Let $K$ be a number field.
+Given $(a,b,c)\in \mathcal{C}'_K$, we get arbitrarily large finite families of extensions $M/K$ inside $\bar{K}$ which are pairwise non-isomorphic over $K$ and are pairwise linearly disjoint over $K$ and each having degree $c$ and each is compositum of two intermediate extensions of degrees $a$ and $b$.